Professor: Short-lived recession would help correct heated economy - NewsBreak

 In 1886, the Great Kansas Blizzard struck with little warning.
 The blizzard actually raged from Iowa and Nebraska, then south across Kansas to Oklahoma and Texas.
 The astonishing event lasted NEARLY A WEEK.
 For much of this period, winds averaged around 40 mph and reduced visibilities to as low as 15 feet.
 In Kansas, an estimated 80 percent of the cattle perished with heavy losses in the other states.
 In Kansas, between 50 and 100 people froze to death, while 20 reportedly died in Iowa.

-BAXTER SPRINGS, Kan. — Southeast Kansas Republican Richard Hilderbrand announced his resignation from the State Senate, effective Sunday – just one day before the new legislative session kicks off.
-Hilderbrand notified the Kansas Secretary of State earlier this week about his intentions and said he needs to focus...
+Southeast Kansas Republican Richard Hilderbrand announced his resignation from the State Senate, effective Sunday - just one day before the new legislative session.

 Kansas Gas Service helps users save on utilities